samuelsimko/scarf/README.rst

 - Custom creation of map geometries with user-specified parameters
 - Forward and backward SHTs with sky cut and arbitrary spin parameters on custom or predefined geometries
-- Transforms from and to Legendre coefficients
+- Transforms from and to Legendre coefficients (phase)

 Installation
 ------------